 Fort Yukon is a tiny city located in the state of Alaska.
 With a population of 570 people and just one neighborhood, Fort Yukon is the 47th largest community in Alaska.

 Occupations and Workforce

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Yukon is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fort Yukon is a city of professionals, managers and service providers.
 There are especially a lot of people living in Fort Yukon who work in management occupations (19.60%), teaching (14.57%) and office and administrative support (11.06%).

 Setting & Lifestyle

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Fort Yukon is worth considering.

-Being a small city, Fort Yukon does not have a public transit system used by locals to get to and from work.
+Fort Yukon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.